Regularized Online Allocation Problems: Fairness and Beyond: Problem Formulation and Examples

 where $x_t$ is computed by \eqref{eq:al_update}.
+Moreover, algorithm $A$ must satisfy constraints $\sum_{t=1}^{T} b_{t} (x_{t}) \le \rho T$ and $x_{t}\in \cX_t$ for every $t\le T$. { While the regularizer $r$ is imposed on the average consumption, our model is flexible and can accommodate regularizers that act on other quantities such as total rewards by introducing dummy resource constraints (see Example~\ref{ex:SC} for more details).}

-The baseline we compare with is the expected reward of the optimal solution when all requests are known in advance, which is also referred as the offline problem in the computer science literature.
-This amounts to solving for the optimal allocation under full information of all requests and then taking expectations over all possible realizations:
+The baseline we compare with is the reward of the optimal solution when the request sequence $\vgamma$ is known in advance, which amounts to solving for an allocation that maximizes the regularized reward subject to the resource constraints under full information of all requests:

+The latter problem is referred to as the offline optimum in the computer science or hindsight optimum in the operations research literature.

-Our goal is to a design an algorithm $A$ that attains low regret while satisfying above constraints.
-We measure the regret of an algorithm as the worst-case difference, over distributions in $\Delta(\cS)$, between the expected performance of the benchmark and the algorithm:
+Our goal is to design an algorithm $A$ that attains good performance, while satisfying the resource constraints, for the stochastic i.i.d.~input model and the adversarial input model.
+The notions of performance depend on the input models and, as such, they are formally introduced in Sections~\ref{sec:iid-model} and~\ref{sec:adversarial} where the input models are presented.